Work with what’s happening

 This is where theatre appears.

-Once you truly engage with sensation and feeling, the work naturally generates relationships, atmosphere, character, narrative direction — not through invention, but through interpretation.
-The stage reality expands because you are reading it and responding to it.
+Once you engage with sensation and feeling, the work naturally generates relationships, atmosphere, character, narrative direction – not through invention, but through interpretation.
+Not because anything was planned, but because it grew out of the physical and felt reality of the moment.

 Articles and writings